WywySenarios/Wywy-Website/README.md

 Run the following command in the respective folder to install astro packages: npx astro add node tailwind react

+Other things I ran that might be important: npm i @types/node

 Install the python "google" package & verify your credentials.
 Read https://developers.google.com/sheets/api/quickstart/python
 Make sure to put your credentials inside the root directory in a file called "credentials.json".
 NOTE: runGetDaily.bat is automatically configured to run python using a virtual environment.
 Change it if you need to use another installation of python.